-Students must annually complete the Free Application for Federal Student Aid (FAFSA) to apply for all federal and state financial aid awards, including the Federal Pell grant and Federal Student Loans.
-Students receiving a Pell grant may receive Pell grants for as many as 12 semesters of full-time enrollment (or the equivalent if enrolled part-time).
+Students must annually complete the Free Application for Federal Student Aid (FAFSA) to apply for all federal and state financial aid awards, including the Federal Pell Grant and Federal Student Loans.
+Students receiving a PellGrant may receive them for as many as 12 semesters of full-time enrollment (or the equivalent if enrolled part-time).

-- The maximum amount can change each award year and depends on program funding.
+The maximum amount can change each award year and depends on program funding.
 The amount you get, though, will depend not only on your financial need, but also on your costs to attend school, your status as a full-time or part-time student, and your plans to attend school for a full academic year or less.

-- Be Pell grant eligible
+- Be Pell Grant eligible

 - Be enrolled in a financial aid eligible program of study at GCC

 - Only taking classes that are required for your program of study at GCC

 - See above for 2nd Pell Summer information and eligibility

 The amounts received will count toward the aggregate lifetime limit.